 This oatmeal cookie dough doesn’t necessarily need to be chilled before baking.
 As long as your butter is not too soft and your kitchen is not too warm, these will bake up just fine without being chilled.

 You can chill the dough before scooping out dough balls or after you’ve placed the dough balls on the baking sheet.
 Refrigerate dough for approximately 30 minutes to 3 hours and up to 3-4 days.
-If you are going to chill dough any longer than 3 hours, I would suggest transferring it to an airtight container.
+If you are going to chill dough any longer than 3 hours, transfer it to an airtight container for storage.

 Customize this recipe

 • Baking chips.
-Try using white chocolate chips, milk chocolate chips, dark chocolate chips, chocolate chunks, peanut butter chips, toffee chips, mint chips, caramel bits, or any other fun baking add-ins.
+Try using white chocolate chips, milk chocolate chips, dark chocolate chips, chocolate chunks, butterscotch chips, peanut butter chips, toffee chips, mint chips, caramel bits, or any other fun baking add-ins.

 • Nuts.
 I think adding in about 1 cup of chopped pecans would be amazing in these.
 You can also try adding walnuts, almonds, peanuts, pistachios, and/or macadamia nuts.